 8. Donate To A Local Non-Profit

-The effects of the corona crisis have without doubt affected the non-profit companies.
-Non-profit organisations had to deal with a rapid drop in volunteers, cancellation of fundraising activities, and, for some, a drop in donations as a result of the financial crisis due to loss of jobs and significant salary cuts.
+The effects of the corona crisis have without a doubt affected non-profit companies.
+Non-profit organisations had to deal with a rapid drop in volunteers, cancellation of fundraising activities, and, for some, a drop in donations as a result of the financial crisis due to the loss of jobs and significant salary cuts.
 A nearby non-profit will appreciate your contribution very much.

-You can also double the good you do by purchasing a gift card from a local store giving it to a non-profit.
+You can also double the good you do by purchasing a gift card from a local store and giving it to a non-profit.

 9. Thank & Appreciate Them

 There are many reasons to be grateful for small businesses.
 Every year, they add tons of new employment opportunities, offer personalised customer service, and help your neighbourhood.
-Thank them for always putting their best foot forward and helping you in all your needs.
+Thank them for always putting their best foot forward and helping you with all your needs.

 10. Do One Of These Every Week

 The pandemic really shook us all and everyone is adjusting to the new reality.
-If spreading a little love at the expense of your little time helps someone, why back out? #BeALittleMore considerate of your community and shop local.
+If spreading a little love at the expense of your little time helps someone, why back out? #BeALittleMore considerate of your community and shop locally.
 Help native entrepreneurs and business owners flourish their trade.